RoadieHQ/marketing-site/content/docs/getting-started/adding-a-catalog-item/azure-devops/index.md

 Now you can click on the entity link to visit the entity that you have just created.

-### Learn More
+### Next Steps
-At this point you may want to enable [auto discovery](/docs/integrations/azure-devops-provider/) using Azure DevOps, this allows Roadie to discover new catalog files as they are created.
+* At this point you may want to enable [auto discovery](/docs/integrations/azure-devops-provider/) using Azure DevOps, this allows Roadie to discover new catalog files as they are created.
+* [Add a Tech Docs page](/docs/getting-started/technical-documentation/) to the component you now have in the catalog.